Shopify/polaris/UNRELEASED.md

 ### Development workflow

-- Added a test that builds polaris for web and polaris-styleguide.
-This test takes ~20 minutes to run so it's only configured to run for master ([931](https://github.com/Shopify/polaris-react/pull/931))
+- Added a test that builds Polaris for web and polaris-styleguide.
+This test takes ~20 minutes to run so it’s only configured to run for master ([931](https://github.com/Shopify/polaris-react/pull/931))

 ### Dependency upgrades